otabat/couchbase-clj/README.md

 Operations are synchronous and some have an alternative async version using the Future.
 Only basic usages are shown below.
 Check the API docs for more information.

 ### Create a connection
-To create a client connection, specify a bucket name, password, and vector of server URIs.
+To create a client connection, specify a bucket name and vector of server URIs.

 ```clojure
 (ns sample